tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/Activities/05-Stu_Hodrick_Prescott/README.md

 * Repeat the processes for inflation (keyword `CPIAUCNS`) and job count (keyword `PAYEMS`).

-* For at least one of these data sets, plot the exponentially-weighted moving averages.
+* For at least one of these datasets, plot the exponentially weighted moving averages.
 How do the results compare to results of the H-P filter?

+© 2019 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.